Levonorgestrel (Generic Levonelle)

 If you have previously had an ectopic pregnancy or inflammation of the fallopian tubes, you have a higher risk of having a new ectopic pregnancy.

-Can I take Levonorgestrel while breastfeeding?
+Can I take levonorgestrel while breastfeeding?

 -